 Section 7.1.5 Speeds

-The highway assignment validation also included comparisons to observed NPMRDS speeds where available.
-The raw speed data was averaged to reflect the ARC time-periods and joined to the highway network.
-The results are provided in the scatterplots below in Figure 7-14 through Figure 7-18.
-As expected, the model matches the speeds in the off-peak periods well, with the correlation coefficients ranging from 0.87 to 0.91 in the early AM, midday, and evening periods.
+As expected, the model matches the speeds in the off-peak periods well, with the R squared values ranging from 0.86 to 0.89 in the early AM, midday, and evening periods.
 The AM and PM peak period speeds do not match as closely with the observed speeds which is primarily a function of the static user equilibrium assignment procedures which cannot account for operational characteristics such as signal timing, merge/diverge/weaving, and queue formations that exist in real world conditions.
 However, in the context of a regional planning model, ARC’s assignment matches the AM and PM peak speeds reasonably well as evidenced by the plots.

 Section 7.2 Transit Assignment Validation

 The ARC model assigns transit trips to the network using the Public Transport (PT) module in Cube.
 The trips are assigned to the single best path using PT’s algorithms for each time period, mode of access, and premium only vs. premium/non-premium transit modes.
 The assignment results are then aggregated to daily totals for comparison against data provided by the regional transit operators.
-The overall summary of total boardings by operator is provided in Table 7-12.
+The overall summary of total boardings by operator is provided in Table 7-14.
 As shown, the model matches total regional boardings well.
-The model tends to overestimate suburban transit providers but is within 7% overall for MARTA rail and 9% for MARTA buses, which account for approximately 85% of total regional transit ridership.
+The model is within 2% of observed ridership for MARTA rail, 14% for MARTA buses, and 3% for the University shuttles.
+These account for approximately 95% of total regional transit ridership.

 Section 7.2.1 MARTA Rail